 University of Saskatchewan

-Dr. Stuart Smyth is an Assistant Professor in the Department of Agricultural and Resource Economics and holds the Industry Research Chair in Agri-Food Innovation at the University of Saskatchewan.
+Dr. Stuart Smyth is an Associate Professor in the Department of Agricultural and Resource Economics and holds the Industry-funded Research Chair in Agri-Food Innovation at the University of Saskatchewan.
 Dr. Smyth’s research focuses on innovation and agriculture and the resulting impacts.

 For more information regarding Dr. Smyth and his research, follow this link to Dr. Smyth’s Webpage.